I believe everyone goes into an acquisition hopeful.

 In this episode, I’ll show you how to protect yourself from what could be an acquisition nightmare or one that isn’t profitable for years.

-If you’re the kind of leader:
+If you’re the kind of leader who:

-Step 2: Lose the wrong assumptions we’ve all heard hundreds of times at bank CEO conferences.
+Lose the wrong assumptions we’ve all heard hundreds of times at bank CEO conferences.
 No, you don’t need to lose 30% of the customers acquired.
 No, you don’t have to have two years of the “we-they” culture war that brings most banks to their knees—many CEOs told me secretly that the two years following their acquisition were the two worst years of their lives.
 And no, you don’t have to have a mess of people struggling to agree to your ways of doing things IF you can demonstrate that your ways are remarkably effective, and you can immediately win their hearts to your way of doing things.

-Step 3: Before you even start putting in offers, make absolutely sure that your franchise systems are impeccable and working to create top-of-peer performance.
+Before you even start putting in offers, make absolutely sure that your franchise systems are impeccable and working to create a top-of-peer performance.
 How do you hire people?
 On-board them?
-How to you identify seven-figure corporate deposit accounts?
+How do you identify seven-figure corporate deposit accounts?
 How do you systematically pick them off from banks, even though they say they love their bank?
 How do you tie everyone to profit in a way that is not scary or ominous?
 If you don’t have these and other systems down, an inevitable result from an acquisition is ahead—and you may not like how that looks.

-Step 4: Make sure your culture scores are over six on a seven-point scale or get them there first.
+Make sure your culture scores are over six on a seven-point scale or get them there first.

-Let’s face facts—if you have cultural problems before an acquisition, it is likely to get a whole lot worst very quickly, causing a downward spiral of profit and culture.
+Let’s face facts—if you have cultural problems before an acquisition, it is likely to get a whole lot worse very quickly, causing a downward spiral of profit and culture.
 If you’re considering an acquisition, come to one of my events first and mention when you register that I am offering you a free culture survey using the leading culture assessment tool designed specifically for community banks—normally a $10–20K investment.

 A good acquisition happens long before offers are considered—it is about having a franchise system in place and working so that they can quickly fold into a predictable success machine.